-Winter is usually a quiet time for gardening but it spring will be here soon!
+Winter is usually a quiet time for the gardener, but spring will be here soon!

-It’s time to be caught up in planting, growing, and nurturing your garden as it starts to come to life.
+It’s time to resume (or start) planting, growing, and nurturing your garden as it starts to come to life.
 Getting your garden prepared early will help make the spring a little less hectic.
-Here are some quick tips to help you out this Spring.
+Here are some quick tips to help you out:

 Order summer-flowering bulbs and seeds

 Summer-flowering bulbs such as Lilies and Gladiolus can be planted in early spring.
-If you’re adding new vegetables to your garden this spring, this is the perfect time to order your seeds and plan your garden layout.
+If you’re adding new vegetables to your garden this spring, this is the perfect time to order your seeds and plan a layout for your garden.

 Clear up flower beds and borders